Obzor is the descendant of NIT-A

-Obzor truly unique...it looks fast, almost like it
+Obzor is truly unique...it looks fast, almost like it

 came from a science fiction movie.
 Despite it's high